How to choose the right audio interface for your home studio

 An audio interface, also known as an “AD/DA converter” or simply an “AI”, converts analog audio signals into digital ones so your computer can use them, and then turns digital signals back to analog so you can hear them through your monitors or headphones.

-Audio interfaces are confusing when you first get introduced to them, and if you aren’t sure what features you really need or how to tell a good audio interface from a bad one, you’re definitely not alone.
+An audio interface might seem confusing when you first get introduced to them, and if you aren’t sure what features you really need or how to tell a good audio interface from a bad one, you’re definitely not alone.
+So let’s go over a basic rundown of what an audio interface does and how it works.
+And let’s take a look at some popular audio interfaces the market, too, to get a sense of what they cost.

 What is an audio interface?